Northern Learning Access Supports

 Like what you see and you’re ready to join the Northern Learning Hub crew?
 You can submit a booking request online and we will get in touch with you soon, or you can call us on 1800 966 725 to lock in your spot at your chosen Community or Learning Hub and discuss what’s next!

-Interested in joining the Northern Learning Hub?
+Interested in joining the Northern Learning Access Hub?

 Suitable for people with disability aged 18+ who would like to take part in educational, recreational, creative, social and workplace skills activities.
 Your program can be tailored to your interests to enhance your life skills, independence and wellbeing.
 If there is a something you would like to do but don’t see it on our current list, please tell us so we can work with you to design your program.